Amnesty-International-France/website/README.md

 ## Installation

-The first step is to create your database in mysql : `create database <name>;`.

-Then, you need to change `.env` file to provide some information to the script for the creation of the WordPress environment.
+First, you need to change `.env` file to provide some information to the script for the creation of the WordPress environment.
 You can create different env file like `.env.local`, `.env.dev`, ...

-The script takes one optional argument which is `--path`.
-It corresponds to the location where the environment will be created (default: current folder).
+The installation script takes two optional arguments which are `--path` and `--token`.
+They correspond respectively to the location where the environment will be created (default: current folder) and the github token to have access to private repositories.

 The script need to have the path `$HOME/.local/bin` into your `$PATH` because `wp-cli` will be installed there.
 If it is not, add the following line in your `.bashrc` or `.zschrc` : `export PATH="$HOME/.local/bin:$PATH"`

-To start the installation script : `castor install`
+To start the installation script : `castor install`.
+Example with all arguments : `castor install --path www --token my-github-token`.

 It will install the environment with the [humanity theme](https://github.com/amnestywebsite/humanity-theme) and its required plugins.

-## Update plugins from Github repositories (and install private plugins)
+## Update plugins from Github repositories

-To update plugins from Github repositories (and update humanity theme), you can use the following script :
+To update plugins from Github repositories, you can use the following script :

 `castor update-github-plugins`

-You can update (or install) plugins from private repositories (especially the amnesty branding plugin).
-You need to pass a Github access token to the script with the option `--token` like this :
+To update plugins from private repositories (especially the amnesty branding plugin).
+You need to pass your Github access token to the script with the option `--token` like this :

 `castor update-github-plugins --token my-access-token`

 Like the install script, you can specify the path of the wordpress installation with `--path`.

+## Build blocks and assets

+You need to build

 ## CI/CD